NamOpt/OptimizedTools/README.md

 # for English:

 ⚒️ **Development:**
-- For the source: You should not download from the source I uploaded, it's just for fun, You should download it from the Release page, with each update I will update the source and upload it to the Release page.
+- For the source: Clone this sources or download the zip.
+- For the build: After you download the source, run build.cmd to build and edit.

 ❔ **OptimizedTools Windows Utility**